RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 1. used for inference
 2. Lowers ml inference costs by upto 75%
+3. **EI accelerators can be attached to CPU inference instances to accelerate deep learning inference at a fraction of the cost of using a GPU inference node.**
-3. gpu instances are used while training, but after this, unknowingly we tend to use same instance for inference too
+4. gpu instances are used while training, but after this, unknowingly we tend to use same instance for inference too
-4. Elastic Inference accelerators can be added alongside cpu instances - ml.eia1.medium/large/xlarge/etc
+5. Elastic Inference accelerators can be added alongside cpu instances - ml.eia1.medium/large/xlarge/etc
-5. EI accelerators can also be added to notebooks
+6. EI accelerators can also be added to notebooks
-6. EI only works with deep learning frameworks like tensorflow, MXNet
+7. EI only works with deep learning frameworks like tensorflow, MXNet
-7. works with tensorflow and MXNet pre-built containers
+8. works with tensorflow and MXNet pre-built containers
-8. works with custom containers only if thery are built with EI enabled tensorflow or MXNet
+9. works with custom containers only if thery are built with EI enabled tensorflow or MXNet
-9. works with Image classification and Object detection algorithms
+10. works with Image classification and Object detection algorithms

 #### Automatic Scaling